-In the most recent data available, the NHTSA reported that almost 5,000 pedestrians died in a vehicle accident during 2012.
-Another 76,000 were injured.
-In 2014, The Texas Tribune reported on Texas’ poor pedestrian ratings with information from the National Complete Streets Coalition at Smart Growth America that ranked Texas as the 10th most dangerous state for pedestrian commuters.
-The state’s rate of pedestrian deaths accounted for roughly 10% of the nation’s total.
+In the most recent data available, the NHTSA reported that 6,516 pedestrians died in a vehicle accident during 2020.
+Another 54,769 were injured.
+In 2021, U.S. News reported on Texas’ poor pedestrian ratings with information from the National Complete Streets Coalition at Smart Growth America that ranked Texas as the 10th most dangerous state for pedestrian commuters.

-Those statistics highlight the need for the extreme caution pedestrians should exercise when walking around the cities and towns of Texas.
+These statistics highlight the need for the extreme caution pedestrians should exercise when walking around the cities and towns of Texas.
 Following road signals and signs may not be enough to keep you safe.
-Always look for road hazards before crossing, and make eye contact with drivers when possible to prevent careless collisions.
+Always look for road hazards before crossing and make eye contact with drivers, when possible, to prevent careless collisions.

 According to Texas state law, pedestrians may not always have the right of way in traffic.
 Determining liability can often be a difficult and complex process.
 Pedestrian accidents tend to be very injurious to the person hit, sometimes to the point that he or she cannot make a statement at the scene.
 In these cases, a driver’s statement may influence the outcome of an investigation and leave a victim at a disadvantage.